 EBITDA margin includes operations-related costs such as administrative expenses, marketing, transportation, and electricity, among others.
 EBITDA margin shows a more precise picture of operating proficiency since it includes indirect costs too.

 What to do if EBITDA margin is decreasing?

 A shrinkage in EBITDA margin over two consecutive quarters might be due to business cyclicality.
-However, if the reduction is consistent through time, business owners or investors might start worrying about the reasons.
-Bad management decisions can make EBITDA margin decrease.
+However, if the reduction is consistent over time, business owners or investors might start worrying about the reasons.
+Bad management decisions can make the EBITDA margin decrease.
 The stock price might be affected too.
 Here we recommend conducting a more extensive analysis: look into the enterprise structure (operations of the company) and the funding structure (capital employed).